AleixMT/TrigenicInteractionPredictor/README.md

 Knowing all the above we can realise that gene A and B are interacting because when deleted in the same individual the obtained phenotype (lethal) is different than the obtained phenotype when the deletions occur in separated individuals.

 To determine how lethal the supression of genes can be, we measure the size of the colony resulting from a individual containing the suppressions that we want to study.
-The relation between the real and expected size of the colony is what we call **fitness** and along ith our mathematical model allows us to determine if there is an interaction between genes and what type of interaction is it.
+The relation between the real and expected size of the colony is what we call **fitness**.
+Our mathematical model allows us to process this data and to determine if there is an interaction between genes and what type of interaction is it.

 ## Types of genetic interaction
 We will consider two main types of interaction: